Opioids in America: A Crisis Only Getting Worse

 Opioid Statistics and Addiction

 Nearly 85% of opioids prescribed for working-age people are paid for by private health insurance companies.
-In fact, most of these opioids are available through prescription or over-the-counter.
+Most of these opioids are available through prescription or over-the-counter.
 Drugs, such as Advil and other headache remedies, are being overused from their recommended daily dose.
-Since most insurance companies and drug stores provide drugs that are easily overused it has lead to a daily overdose of the most common medications.
-In fact, 30% of those who are prescribed opioids end up misusing them according to drugabuse.gov.
-The misuse of opioids can lead people down the wrong paths and even to harder drugs due to addiction.
+Since most insurance companies and drug stores provide drugs that are easily overused it has led to a daily overdose of the most common medications.
+30% of those who are prescribed opioids end up misusing them according to drugabuse.gov.
+The misuse of opioids can lead people down the wrong paths and even harder drugs due to addiction.

 Finding Help and Solutions